Jennifer de Guzman - About Me

 I was born during a drought-ending rainstorm in November, but in life I am pleased with all sorts of weather.
-I have lived all my life in the San Francisco Bay Area and currently share my space with my husband, artist Brian Belew, my son Mateo, daughter Mina, and cats Jenny Flint and Philippa Purrip (Pippa).
+I have lived all my life in the San Francisco Bay Area and currently share my space with my husband, artist Brian Belew, my son Mateo, daughter Mina, cats Jenny Flint and Philippa Purrip (Pippa), and a very lazy bearded dragon named Crackers.

 I graduated from San Jose State University’s creative writing program in 2008 with a Master of Fine Arts degree and was the recipient of the Marjorie McLaughlin Folendorf Award.
 In 2006, my short story “Panchita’s Sea Lion” won an AWP Intro Journal Award and was published in The Colorado Review.